oxgl/AbapToolset/README.md

 Parser will split up the expression, but can't evaluate the value of the terms in the expression (is status X true or false?).
 It will call an object with interface ZIF_ABAP_BOOLEXPR_TERM_EVAL, which has to return ABAP_TRUE or ABAP_FALSE for given term.
 In most cases we can use methods of class ZCL_ABAP_BOOLEXPR_UTILS...

 Consider an example when we have to check whether an object has active statuses: ( (s1 or s2) and s3 ) or (s4 but not s5).
 Our bool expression should look like: ((s1|s2)&s3)|(s4&!s5).
-We know the active status list of object is s1,s3,s7.
+We know the active status list of this object is s1,s3,s7.
 We can use the abovementioned class to check the expression:

 ```
 DATA: